Rapla

-Rapla (German: Rappel) is a town in central Estonia, the capital of Rapla County and the centre of Rapla Parish.
+Rapla (Rappel (the name Rappel was also used in other languages in the past) is a town in north-central Estonia, the capital of Rapla County and the centre of Rapla Parish.

+History

 The oldest records date back to 1241 in the Danish Census Book, when it was said that it was a small village with 8 acres of cultivated fields.
 By the end of the 13th century, the village centre was firmly established.
 At around the same time, a Cistercian monastery was built.